-Work has started on the Reach O levee improvements!
-The project will improve seepage and stability requirements within two miles of Eastside Bypass levees to allow for higher Restoration Flows.
-Currently, the levee is constructed of sand or gravelly soils of higher permeability which can transmit water via seepage during high-water stages — potentially impacting adjacent lands.
-The project aims to reduce these impacts by installing cutoff walls to reduce levee seepage and underseepage as well as replacing six aged culverts with concrete reinforced pipe.
+In April 2020, the Department of Water Resources, a partnering agency of the San Joaquin River Restoration Program, began work on approximately two miles of levee along the Eastside Bypass.
+The project purpose was to improve seepage and stability requirements to allow for higher Restoration Flows.
+Prior to construction, the levee was constructed of sand or gravelly soils of higher permeability which created seepage conditions during high-water stages and potentially impacted adjacent lands.
+Once completed in November 2020, the project reduced these impacts after installing cutoff walls to reduce levee seepage and underseepage as well as replacing six aged culverts with concrete reinforced pipe.
+Below is a chronology of the eight month project.

 First, crews cleared the ground of vegetation and regrade portions of the levee in preparation for the culvert installations and slurry cut-off wall.
 The images below show the start of clearing and grubbing the waterside at the southern end of the project.
 The orange fencing is wildlife exclusion fencing that surrounds the entire project site.
 A drill rig is on the levee crown to obtain additional information about the soils to complete the design mixture for the cutoff wall.